unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Integrated e-prescribing that enables dental practices to easily prescribe medications to patients

 What sets Open Dental apart from other dental practice management software options is its affordable pricing and its ability to integrate with a wide range of third-party tools and services.

+**Pricing:**

+Open Dental offers a cloud-based software solution with pricing starting at $169 per month for a single user.
+They also offer discounts for multi-user practices and for practices that pay annually.

 ### 8) Curve Dental